Domestic violence in the United Kingdom: Helplines

 There are helplines available for women experiencing domestic abuse such as The National Domestic Abuse Helpline.
 The National Domestic Abuse Helpline (telephone number 0808-2000-247) from Refuge gives support, help and information about domestic violence.
 This helpline is confidential, free and available 24 hours per day.

 The ManKind Initiative provides a hotline for men experiencing domestic abuse.
 The hotline Galop provides services for those LGBT relationships who experience abuse.

 Domestic abuse shelters

 There are charities that provide temporary accommodation sometimes with associated therapeutic services for those escaping domestic abuse.

-Other vulnerable groups will have to compete for funding with refuges against domestic violence and women fleeing domestic violence may be subject to a postcode lottery over whether they can escape or not.
+It was reported in December 2017 that women fleeing domestic violence may be subject to a postcode lottery over whether refuge accommodation is available for them or not.
 The Guardian reported in 2018 that "thousands" of women fleeing domestic violence were put into unsuitable housing, such as housing where a toilet leaks and housing overrun with mice, creating a risk that some women will return to the abuser.
 The newspaper reported that 12% of vulnerable women fleeing domestic abuse were forced to sleep rough before contacting a shelter.
 Male victims of domestic violence also face challenges when seeking refuge as there are only 19 shelters in the UK offering refuge to men – 78 places in total (of which just 20 places are available for the exclusive use of men).